mhofherr/TaskPaperManager/README.md

 [![Coverage Status](https://coveralls.io/repos/mhofherr/TaskPaperManager/badge.png?branch=develop)](https://coveralls.io/r/mhofherr/TaskPaperManager?branch=develop)

+## Installation

+Follow these steps for installation:

+* copy `tpm.py` to a script directory on your machine
+* create a config file (content see below)
+* copy the file `requirements.txt`
+* `pip install -r requirements.txt`
+* test the script on a copy of your task file
+* if it works:
+    *  add a cron job for regular execution

+## Command line

+The script requires the following command line:
+`tpm.py -i <inputfile> -c <configfile> -m <mode:daily|review>`

+The individual options are:
+* -i: The full path to your taskpaper file
+* -c: The full path to ypur config file (contents see below)
+* -m: the mode of execution; may be either `daily` or `review`

+## Modes

+TaskPaperParser support two modes of execution:

+* `Daily mode`: this should be run once per day; it performs the daily maintenance tasks on your taskpaper file
+* `Review mode`: this is intended for the weekly review; it should run once per week (or whenever you want to perform a review) after the daily run

 ## Python versions

 TPM is developed on Python 2.7.
-Support for Python 3.4 is planned for the next minor release.
+Support for Python 3.4 is planned for the 1.1.0 release.

 ## Future features

 * Full support for Python 3.4
-* Adding a mode for weekly review to get a detailled breakdown of the tasks (grouped by projects, customers, waiting ...)
-* Support for comment lines
+* Support for multi-lin tasks (1-n comment lines per task)
-* Add better commandline parameters (e.g. for setting the config file)
+* sanitize the tags: bring the tags in a fixed order; detection malformed/missing tags
+* support pgp/mime for sending encrypted emails (to support encrypted html emails)
+* provide a pypi package
+* Technical: change to sqlite in-memory database for data management

 ## Current limitations

 * One task - one line: comment line for tasks are currently not supported
-* Stacked projects: there s no multi-level support of projects
+* Stacked projects: there is no multi-level support of projects

 ## Configuration